vib-tcp/project_github_microcredential/README.md

 # Micro-credentials Project

+If you found this repository and is not registered in [our micro-credential]() please read more in the last topic.

 You should **fork this repository** and in collaboration with a colleague that is also part of the micro-credential course, you need to develop the project.
 The project is simple, and consists of creating a repository for documenting concepts, best practices, examples and commands-guide on using Git & GitHub.